Два подхода к искусному менеджменту (english) - (реферат)

 Scientific management as a process involves:

 1) time-and-motion studies to decide a standard for working; 2) a wage-incentive system that was a modification of the piecework method already in existence; 3)changing the functional organisation.
+Although he hasn't invented time-and-motion studies but did carry them out more thoroughly than predecessors.
+Among the experiments he performed to prove his theory were:

 1. Work study: